naszilla/reczilla/README.md

                         Number of metafeatures to select for metalearner.
 ```

-# Experiments
+# Evaluating Recsys Algorithms

-Results from our paper were generated by training and evaluating several parameterized algorithms on all datasets implemented in this codebase.
+The main results from our paper are based on a "meta-dataset", which consists of performance metrics for a large number of parameterized recsys algorithms on all recsys datasets implemented in this codebase.

 To generate results for each algorithm-dataset pair, we use the script `Experiment_handler.run_experiment`, which takes several positional arguments: